WordPress/gutenberg/packages/components/src/ui/create-styles/create-style-system/README.md

 ## Polymorphic Component

 This module also exposes the concept of the Polymorphic Component.
-This concept is not new to G2 but G2 uses it extensively and it is one of the more powerful aspects of G2's style system.
+This concept is not new to this style system but the style and component system use it extensively and it is one of the more powerful aspects of this style system.

 Poylmorphic components are able to accept an `as` prop that will accept any React component or JSX Element name.
 For example: